 How is your level of Honors determined?

 Your MCDB Honors committee vote on the level of honors after your thesis defense and will make a recommendation to the Arts and Sciences Honors Council who will make the actual designation (cum laude, magna cum laude, or summa cum laude).
-Factors considered in the recommendation include the quality of the research, the quality of the thesis, and the student’s performance during the oral examination, and the student’s overall academic record (minimum GPA of 3.3 for cum laude, 3.5 for magna cum laude, and 3.8 for summa cum laude).
+Factors considered in the recommendation include the quality of the research, the quality of the thesis, the student’s performance during the oral examination, and the student’s overall academic record (minimum GPA of 3.3 for cum laude, 3.5 for magna cum laude, and 3.8 for summa cum laude).
 Honors candidates whose performance does not meet, or exceeds, the designated grade point ranges can be awarded higher or lower levels of honors pending support from their committee and the vote of the Council.